MrSuicideParrot/llvm-project/clang/docs/UsersManual.rst

       -fsanitize-trap=<value> Enable trapping for specified sanitizers
       -fsanitize-undefined-strip-path-components=<number>
                               Strip (or keep only, if negative) a given number of path components when emitting check metadata.
       -fsanitize=<check>      Turn on runtime checks for various forms of undefined or suspicious behavior.
-See user manual for available checks
-      -fsplit-lto-unit        Enables splitting of the LTO unit.
+See user manual for available checks -fsplit-lto-unit        Enables splitting of the LTO unit.
-      -fstandalone-debug      Emit full debug info for all types used by the program -fthinlto-index=<value> Perform ThinLTO importing using provided function summary index -fwhole-program-vtables Enables whole-program vtable optimization.
+      -fstandalone-debug      Emit full debug info for all types used by the program -fsyntax-only           Run the preprocessor, parser and semantic analysis stages -fwhole-program-vtables Enables whole-program vtable optimization.
 Requires -flto -gcodeview-ghash        Emit type record hashes in a .debug$H section -gcodeview              Generate CodeView debug information